 You can modify a customer’s credit balance through the Dashboard by creating a new Customer Balance Transaction adjustment from the Customer’s detail page.

-Scroll down to find the Customer credit balance panel, and click Add balance adjustment to display the Customer balance adjustment modal.
+Scroll down to find the Credit balance panel, and click Adjust balance to display the Customer balance adjustment modal.

 From here you can set information about the adjustment, such as the Adjustment type (credit or debit), as well as a Currency (only available if the customer doesn’t have a currency set), Amount, and an internal note (visible to Dashboard users, but not the customer).

 Create adjustments using the Customer Balance API, as shown in the following code example.

 Audit a customer’s balance adjustments in the Dashboard by navigating to a Customer’s detail page and scrolling to the Customer credit balance panel.

 The Customer balance panel displays the current value of the customer credit balance, and clicking View details shows you the transaction history used to calculate that value.
 Each transaction line displays information relevant to the transaction type, such as a link to the invoice that applied the customer’s credit balance, or the credit note that credited the customer’s balance.

 Use the Customer Balance List API to retrieve a list of all transactions for a Customer.

 Customers using the bank transfers payment method have a cash balance object with one or more currencies in the